Apollo Global Management: 2018–2019

-In March 2018, Apollo acquired Mexican-style restaurant chain Qdoba from Jack in the Box.
+In March 2018, Apollo acquired the Mexican-style restaurant chain Qdoba from Jack in the Box.

 In June 2018, funds managed by Apollo and Värde Partners acquired a majority of OneMain Financial.
+Also in June 2018, Apollo acquired healthcare provider LifePoint Health for $5.6 billion.
+Following the acquisition, LifePoint merged with Apollo's RCCH HealthCare Partners.

 In October 2018, funds managed by Apollo Global Management acquired a portfolio of $1 billion in energy investments from GE Capital's Energy Financial Services unit.

 In February 2019, AGM was in talks to buy Nexstar Media Group for over $1 billion.
 However, on February 14, 2019, Cox Media Group announced that it was selling its 14 television stations to Apollo.
 In March 2019 filings with the Federal Communications Commission (FCC), Apollo disclosed that, through the newly formed Terrier Media, the Cox stations would be acquired for $3.1 billion (to be reduced by the value of a minority equity stake in Terrier that will be retained by Cox Enterprises); Terrier will also concurrently acquire Northwest Broadcasting, giving the company 25 television stations.
 On June 26, 2019, Cox announced that its 60 radio stations, as well as its national advertising business CoxReps, and local OTT advertising agency Gamut, would also be acquired by the new company, which concurrently announced that it would retain the Cox Media Group name instead of Terrier Media.
 On February 10, 2020, Cox Enterprises bought back the Ohio newspapers it sold to AGM.
 The FCC required Apollo to reduce the daily newspapers to three days or sell them.

 In February 2019, Apollo acquired Aspen Insurance for $2.6 billion.

 On April 16, 2019, Apollo announced that it would once again acquire Smart & Final for $1.1 billion.

 On June 10, 2019, Apollo announced that it would acquire Shutterfly for $2.7 billion, as well as its competitor Snapfish in a separate transaction valued at around $300 million, with District Photo as a minority stakeholder.

 In August 2019, Apollo agreed to provide around $1.8 billion of debt financing to support New Media Investment Group's acquisition of Gannett.
 On October 23, 2019, AGM announced it signed agreements to take a 48.6% stake in Italian gambling group Gamenet SPA.

 In November 2019, investment funds managed by Apollo acquired Florida-based Tech Data Corp. for $5.4 billion from Warren Buffett's Berkshire Hathaway.

-In December 2019, investment funds managed by Apollo acquired Cox Media Group for $3 billion, acquiring Cox's 13 television stations, 54 radio stations, three newspapers, national television advertising business – CoxReps, and local OTT advertising business – Gamut.
+In December 2019, investment funds managed by Apollo acquired Northwest Broadcasting and Cox Media Group for $3 billion, acquiring Northwest's 12 television stations, Cox's 13 television stations, 54 radio stations, three newspapers, national television advertising business – CoxReps, and local OTT advertising business – Gamut.
 Smart Media.